 Why is my upload speed slower than my download speed?Posted on 12 January 2018 by Beaming Support

-My broadband upload speed is slow compared to my download speed, why is this?
+My broadband upload speed is much slower than my download speed, why is this?

 We’ll start by reassuring you that this is normal.
-If you’ve noticed a difference in the time it takes to upload a file vs the time taken to download one, or have carried out a broadband speed test and discovered that your download speed far outstrips your upload speed, it’s nothing to worry about, as long as you’re getting above the minimum speeds agreed with your ISP.
+If you’ve noticed a difference in the time it takes to upload a file vs the time taken to download one, or have carried out a broadband speed test and discovered that your download speed is faster than your upload speed, it’s nothing to worry about, as long as you’re getting above the minimum speeds agreed with your ISP.

 Most UK broadband products are either an ADSL connection or FTTC (Fibre to the Cabinet), both of which are known as asymmetric or asynchronous connections.
 This just means that the download speed and upload speeds are not the same as each other.

 Why are uploads slower than downloads?